eliasjunior/rpn-calculator/README.md

 [![Java CI with Maven](https://github.com/eliasjunior/rpn-calculator/actions/workflows/build.yml/badge.svg)](https://github.com/eliasjunior/rpn-calculator/actions/workflows/build.yml)

 # RPN Calculator

-The project is splitted into modules to make parts decoupled to make RPN-Calculator reusable and extendable, I've built a very simple CLI to demostration usage, but the main module is tested and easy to maintain or extent.
+RPN(reverse polish notation) It's some of the best calculation in the world, this project uses a stack for its implementation

 ## Getting Started